sg-developer-portal/TechBiz-Documentation-Clone/invite_users.md

 | <div style="width:270px">Field Name</div>  | Description |
 | :------------------------------------------ |:-------------|
 | **Email address**| Enter the email address of the user who requires a TechPass account.
-This should be a valid organisation email.
+This should be a valid organisation email address.
 Format of this email address is user_name@agency.gov.sg.
 For example, user_name@tech.gov.sg.
 | **Is onboarding to SEED required?** | Select **Yes** if the user needs to access SGTS services from an internet device, that requires SEED compliance.
 Select **No** if user needs to access SGTS services from a Government Standard Image Build (GSIB) device.
 | **Reason** | Enter the reason why user needs a TechPass account.